AsturaPhoenix/trip_planner_aquamarine/README.md

 * You may need to set `git config --system core.longpaths true`, delete the cached package that failed, and try again.

+**Analysis failures in CI but not locally**

+* Try running `flutter pub upgrade` to pull the latest compatible versions of dependencies.

 ### Web

 **Info panel does not show up**